takemobiteam/takemobi-test.github.io/docs/index.md

 | vehicle_id           | int    | Type of vehicle                                              | "5006-VAN 8-MX0-V-10080"               |
 | vehicle_sign         | string | Sign number for the vehicle (auto-generated 1-99)            | "29"                                   |
 | transfer_way         | enum   | Whether a flight is an arrival to a Destination, or a departure from a Destination.
 Possible values: "arrival", "departure", "between hotels" | "arrival"                              |
+is there a reason this int is in brackets?
 | rules                | [int]  | The Parameters object applicable to this trip                | [233]                                  |
 | duration             | int    | Duration of trips in minutes, estimated based on local speed limits | 55                                     |
 | distance             | int    | Distance in meters                                           | 58922                                  |